anyahush/protect-our-planet-quiz/README.md

 - Completion certificate
     * Once a player completes all three levels, players will be able to download a certificate highlighting what they achieved in the quiz.
 In addition it will include a summary of what they learned throughout the quiz.
 - Try again options
-    * The 'Try again' option will be further developed to allow players to replay the existing level they are on, rather than go back to Level 1 every time.
+    * The 'Try Again' option will be further developed to allow players to replay the existing level they are on, rather than go back to Level 1 every time.
 - Superhero graphics
     * The superhero graphics of Carbon Kid and Eco Girl will be further developed to include images of them throughout the quiz on smaller devices.
-- Display Changing Sound Button
+- A display changing sound button
     * A sound button that changes display according to whether the sound has been clicked on or off will be developed.
 Currently the sound button does not indicate to the user if the sound is on or off.

 ## Structure Plane